zhongzebin/lane-departure-warning-system/README.md

 2. copy the code in "lane departure warning system.cpp" to your main cpp file or add it as your main cpp file

-3. copy the pictures in "calibration pictures" and the "project_video.mp4" to your project directory
+3. copy the pictures in "calibration pictures" and the "project_video.mp4", "warning.wma" to your project directory

 4. run the code